Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The clues are specific and avoid the answer word 'Breaking Bad'.
-They clearly point to the show's core themes: transformation and the manufacturing of a specific substance.
+The informed clues are specific and well-crafted, avoiding direct mention of the answer.
+The cancer diagnosis and Albuquerque setting are strong identifiers.
+They could be slightly more diverse in their focus; both relate to plot/setting.

 ✅ Strengths:
 - Generally specific and relate to correct answer